The lowdown: the best low- and no-alcohol drinks for Dry January

-Toast the heatwave with a milder tipple that won’t challenge your centre of gravity before the evening’s out
+Dry January is here: switch your drink of choice to a milder tipple that won’t challenge your centre of gravity before the evening’s out

 Stop and smell the rosé

-Finding low-alcohol wines that aren’t sickeningly sweet can be a challenge, but the Torres Natureo Muscat, 0.5% ABV, is as aromatic as they come – warm, silky and robust, it’s an excellent accompaniment to seafood and rice dishes.
+Finding low-alcohol wines that aren’t sickeningly sweet can be a challenge, but the Torres Natureo Muscat, 0.5% ABV, is as aromatic as they come: warm, silky and robust, it’s an excellent accompaniment to seafood and rice dishes.

-Those counting the calories should take note of Marks & Spencer’s Sumika range of tipples that promise to be as virtuous as wine can be.
+Those counting the calories should take note of Marks & Spencer’s Sumika range of tipples that promises to be as virtuous as wine can be.
 The elderflower, passionfruit and peach-infused Sauvignon Blanc contains less than a third of the calories of a regular bottle of wine – just 50 calories per 100ml glass.

 Top of the hops

-Leyton-based Nirvana Brewery produces two completely alcohol-free beers among its roster of low-ABV liquor, including the Tantra Pale Ale, made with lightly-roasted barley to give the session sip a distinctive caramel body.
+Leyton-based Nirvana Brewery produces two completely alcohol-free beers among its roster of low-ABV brews, including the Tantra Pale Ale, made with lightly roasted barley to give the session sip a distinctive caramel body.

-Meanwhile Bermondsey-based Small Beer Brew Co., pioneered by two former Sipsmith gin producers, takes its moniker from the weak beer quaffed in the 18th century when water was too dangerous to drink – stay hydrated with its crisp and refreshing – and sustainably produced – 2.1% lager.
+Meanwhile Bermondsey-based Small Beer Brew Co., pioneered by two former Sipsmith gin producers, takes its moniker from the weak beer quaffed in the 18th century when water was too dangerous to drink.
+Stay hydrated with its crisp and refreshing – and sustainably produced – 2.1% lager.

 Mr Fitzpatrick's Plum and Pear Cordial (left) and Seedlip's Spice 94 (right)